andremene182/whosings/README.md

 ## Game Mode
 Every game is created according to the music genres defined on the gameConfig.json file, with the musixmatch ***genres id***.
 A genre will e randomly extracted from the list.

-***To improve the gameplay (expecially the questions answers) had been involved the artist.related.get api but some artists don't have them.
+***TO FIX To improve the gameplay (expecially the questions answers) had been involved the artist.related.get api to get artists related to the correct answer.
+I've found that some artists don't have them.
 TO FIX***

 ## Technologies
 <ul>